fonttools/fontbakery/README.md

                             A common use case is `-o "*check"` when checking the whole collection against a selection of checks picked with `--checkid`.

+Note: on Windows, color and progress bar output is disabled because the standard Windows terminal displays the escape characters instead.
+Pull Requests to fix this are welcome.

 If you need to generate a list of all issues in a font family collection, such as the Google Fonts collection, checkout that repo and then run:

     sh bin/fontbakery-check-collection.sh path-to-collection-directory